Spice use in antiquity: Africa

+Fermentation is a huge part of African specifically west African spice culture.
+Many spices are made from the fermented seeds of various plants like egusi, castor, African locust bean, etc.

 Cultivation

-The main reason saffron is considered one of the most expensive spices in the world is due to the cultivation process coupled with the amount of produced saffron per Crocus (Crocus sativus) cultivated.
-The process of cultivating saffron is so laborious a process because only three red stigma (saffron) are produced from one crocus flower.
-It takes about 4,000 stigma to produce one ounce of saffron.
+The main reason saffron is considered one of the most expensive spices in the world is due to the cultivation process, coupled with the amount of produced saffron per crocus (Crocus sativus) cultivated.
+It takes about 4,000 stigma to produce one ounce of saffron, and only three red stigma are produced by one crocus flower.

 Coriander is an annual shrub cultivated for its aromatic seeds which was used as a condiment or for medicinal use as a carminative and stimulant.
 It was cultivated in Greece as early as the 2nd millennium BCE, even though it originally came from the West Asia/North Africa region.
 Linear B tablets talk of its use in perfumes as well as use of spice from the seed and herb from its leaves.
 Coriander seeds were planted in the month of July but only germinates when its moistened.
 The species is particularly opposed to hot weather which mildews the coriander leaf.
 It was also cultivated for medicinal cooling effects, when applied with bread, to an ulcer and for expelling worms when mixed with wine.

 Caper is a biennial spiny shrub that bears round fleshy leaves and big pinkish-white flowers.
 This spice is native to the Greek Islands growing in rocky coastal areas.
 There were very few preservatives in ancient times, so capers were cultivated for their pickling qualities.
 The spice from capers comes from the unopened flower buds.
 The earliest found reference and use comes from Greece in the 7th century BCE.
 However the beginning of the intentional cultivation of capers is unclear, dated to anytime between the 4th century BCE and 1st century CE.

 Opium poppy is an annual plant with white spotted petals and a large ovoid capsule native to the Iberian Peninsula, the spice comes from the oil released by the poppy seed during a cold press.
 The seeds are steeped in warm water to make a tea for the medicinal purpose of calming a cough.

 Celery is a biennial plant, native to the mediterranean region where it grows close to the sea or in moist places.
 Celery is harvested for its vegetative body which can be eaten raw, and for its seed which are used for flavorings and its medicinal use as a remedy for kidney stones.
 Earliest known Greek use of Celery was in the 9th century BCE.
 Other medicinal uses of celery include its good regulatory effects and as a soporific drug.